JacksonKuo/blog/_posts/2026-5-31-gh-ruleset-codeowners.markdown

 * Forks[^4]
     * *To trigger review requests, pull requests use the version of CODEOWNERS from the base branch of the pull request.
 The base branch is the branch that a pull request will modify if the pull request is merged.*
     * Fork Repo Filter - `fork:false`.
 Have the optional exclude
     * But should forks have a CO file?
 I think so... why would it not?
 It's public.
 Could be helpful against pwn requests...
-Also forks don't import secrets in PRs     #TODO :bookmark:
+Also forks don't import secrets in PRs `[#TODO]`
 * Dark forks
     * Dark forks aren't actual forks, so I don't think they need an exception